Dina Merrill: Personal life and death

 Merrill was married three times.
 In 1946, she wed Stanley M. Rumbough Jr., an heir to the Colgate-Palmolive toothpaste fortune and entrepreneur.
-They had three children, Nedenia Colgate Rumbough; David Post Rumbough; and Stanley Rumbough III, before divorcing in 1966.
-Later that year, she wed actor Cliff Robertson, with whom she had a daughter, Heather Robertson.
+They had three children before divorcing in 1966.
+Later that year, she wed actor Cliff Robertson, with whom she had a daughter.
 The couple divorced in 1986.

 In 1989, she married producer Ted Hartley, and they remained married until her death.

-On May 22, 2017, Merrill died at her home in East Hampton, New York at age 93.
-She had been suffering from Lewy Body Dementia.
+On May 22, 2017, Merrill died at her home in East Hampton, New York, at age 93.
+She had been suffering from Lewy body dementia.

 Two of Merrill's four children predeceased her.
-David died in a boating accident a few weeks before his 24th birthday, and Heather died from ovarian cancer at the age of 38.
+One died in a boating accident and another died from ovarian cancer.

-She was a registered Republican, and she headed a pro-choice group called "Republican Majority for Choice."
+She was a registered Republican, and she headed a pro-choice group called Republican Majority for Choice.

 Honors

 Merrill received the Women's International Center (WIC) Living Legacy Award, in 1994, and a lifetime achievement award from the American Academy of Dramatic Arts in April 2005.